rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_radiation_defects/PyDefect_GaN_formation_energy/readme.md

     pydefect s -p ../unitcell/structure_opt/CONTCAR
     pydefect_util ai --local_extrema volumetric_data_local_extrema.json -i 1 2
     ]
-  #rebuild the 'defect_in.yaml' file - for  adding interistitials to antisite and vacancy defects
+  #rebuild the 'defect_in.yaml' file - for  adding interstitials to antisite and vacancy defects
   pydefect ds
   #If the input structure is different from the standardized primitive cell, NotPrimitiveError is raised
   #To pop the interstitial sites, use>> pydefect pi -i 1 -s supercell_info.json